shirazkn/shirazkn.github.io/content/posts/vector-fields.md

 ## The Coordinate-Free Approach

 The undergrad course on linear algebra at IIT Madras (my alma mater) relies heavily on coordinates.
 Or maybe it did not emphasize enough [the distinction between vectors and their representations via coordinates](/posts/matrix), so that I was not privy to [the underlying structure of vector spaces](/posts/vector) until very recently.
-My fond dislike for coordinate-based linear algebra probably stems from this, though I think there's a case to be made for (to quote one of my mathematical progenitors) speaking as many different languages as one can.
+My fond dislike for coordinate-based linear algebra probably stems from this, though I think there's a case to be made for speaking as many different languages as one can.
 This allows one to see the same mathematical object from different perspectives, not unlike how one walks around a sculpture at an art exhibit, appreciating not only the finer details of the craftsmanship but also the overall intent.

 The <span class=accented>coordinate-based approach</span> to linear algebra begins by choosing (often implicitly) a basis called [the standard basis](/posts/matrix/#the-standard-basis) for each vector space that is encountered.
 It is once we have fixed the choice of the standard basis that we forget (typically for notational convenience) that a basis was ever in need of being chosen.
 We instead resort to dealing solely with the coordinate representations of the vectors.
-This is not a bad thing by any means, it provides a two-pronged (algebraic $+$ numerical) framework for analyzing linear transformations by way of matrix multiplication, something that underlies a lot of the modern-day engineering marvels.
+This is not a bad thing by any means, it provides a two-pronged (algebraic $+$ numerical) framework for analyzing linear transformations by way of [matrix multiplication](/posts/matrix/), something that underlies a lot of the modern-day engineering marvels.
 The case for the <span class=accented>coordinate-free approach</span> is then that it reveals the underlying structure of the vector space by breaking free of the shackles of a fixed basis.
 Indeed, some of the most influential ideas in classical and quantum physics were arrived at by recognizing that no frame of reference is more canonical than the other.
 The fact that the laws of physics don't change when we switch from one frame of reference to another leads to the famous conservation laws of physics; see <a href=https://en.wikipedia.org/wiki/Noether%27s_theorem class=accented>Noether's theorem</a>.
 By requiring that the speed of light remain unchanged while switching frames of reference, Einstein was able to uncover key insights that contributed to his theory of special relativity.[^1] In a similar vein, by requiring that a vector remain unchanged under a change of basis, we arrive at a rich algebraic and geometric structure that is ripe for mathematical exploration.

 [^1]: As the story goes, he once saw a painter fall off of the roof of a building.
-Considering the perceived inertial forces (or the lack thereof) from the painter's perspective led to the development of the [general theory of relativity](https://en.wikipedia.org/wiki/General_relativity).
+By considering the inertial forces (or the lack thereof) perceived in the painter's frame of reference during the fall, he inched closer to his invention of the [general theory of relativity](https://en.wikipedia.org/wiki/General_relativity).
 Einstein later described this observation as the 'happiest thought of his life'.

 ## Covariance and Contravariance